LibbyH52/Unicorn-Attractor/README.md

 #### Acknowledgements
 Thanks to my course mates on Slack who helped solve errors during development and for reviewing my almost finished project and providing constructive feedback.
-Thank you to my mentor Moosa Hassan for his help and support throughout development of the project.
+Thank you to my mentor Moosa Hassan for his help and support throughout the development of the project.